Hans930v/EFAC-A1/Docs/README.md

 #### 7.2 Theoretical Maximum Slot Count

-While the current implementation supports up to 20 slots reliably and can be extended to 29 with VL53L1X (theoretically), the theoretical maximum is **32 slots**.
-Achieving this requires a distance sensor with finer millimeter-level resolution and stability than the VL53L0X.
+While the current implementation supports up to 20 slots reliably and can be extended to 29 with VL53L1X (theoretically), the theoretical maximum is approximately **32 slots**, achievable only by reducing slot spacing below 10 mm — which in turn requires a sensor with finer resolution than the VL53L0X to maintain reliable tolerance separation.
-Without higher accuracy, tolerance bands would overlap at the extreme ends of travel, making reliable decoding impossible.

 ---